Jump to start of content

 A Message Regarding Changes in Medicine and Test Questions:

-ABIM is aware that, on occasion, for a small number of questions, changes in medicine (such as the publication of new practice guidelines for hypertension) occur late in the examination publishing process and may alter what was previously the correct answer.
+ABIM is aware that, on occasion, for a small number of questions, changes in medicine (e.g., new practice guidelines) occur late in the examination publishing process and may alter what was previously the correct answer.

 Do your best to answer all questions according to your understanding of current clinical principles and practice.

-If ABIM determines that what was designed to be the correct answer has been changed by new information, this question will not be counted in the overall score.
+If ABIM determines that what was designed to be the correct answer has been changed by new information and there is no longer a single best response, this question will not be counted in the overall score.

 Expand All | Collapse All